google.com, pub-3359476637221643, DIRECT, f08c47fec0942fa0 Undercover Comics: 06/01/2018 - 07/01/2018

 (CRAZY MAGAZINE #3 - cover dated March 1974, on newsstands January 3rd, 1974 with art by Larry Hama)

 Same thing (though probably immediate in this instance) with 'Foto Funkies' being a rip off of their 'Foto Funnies'.
-That's Roy Thomas and his wife Jean from left to right... the other guy is... maybe Steve Gerber?
+That's Roy 'Houseboy' Thomas and his wife Jean from left to right... the other guy is... maybe Steve Gerber?

 (CRAZY MAGAZINE #3 - cover dated March 1974, on newsstands January 3rd, 1974)